execas/execas.github.io/_posts/2018-10-21-linux-ownership-permissions-and-special-attributes.md

 |3 | wx (2+1) |

-When `chmod` is supplied with four digits, the first digit represent *sticky*, *SGID* or *SUID* (or a combination of these), while the rest of the digits still represent owner, group and others.
+When `chmod` is supplied with four digits, the first digit represent the below (or a combination of these), while the rest of the digits still represent owner, group and others.

 |value | permission |
 |:----:|------------|